Maryland: Border disputes (1681–1760)

 The royal charter granted Maryland the land north of the Potomac River up to the 40th parallel.
 A problem arose when Charles II granted a charter for the Province of Pennsylvania, which defined Pennsylvania's southern border as the 40th parallel, identical to Maryland's northern border.
-But the grant indicated that Charles II and William Penn assumed the 40th parallel would pass close to New Castle, Delaware, where it falls north of Philadelphia, which Penn already designated as Pennsylvania's capital city.
+But the grant indicated that Charles II and William Penn assumed the 40th parallel would pass close to New Castle, Delaware, when it in fact falls north of Philadelphia, which Penn already designated as Pennsylvania's capital city.
 Negotiations ensued after the problem was discovered in 1681.

 A compromise proposed by Charles II in 1682 was undermined by Penn's receiving the additional grant of what is now Delaware.
 Penn successfully argued that the Maryland charter entitled Lord Baltimore only to unsettled lands, and Dutch settlement in Delaware predated his charter.
 The dispute remained unresolved for nearly a century, carried on by the descendants of William Penn and Lord Baltimore—the Calvert family, which controlled Maryland, and the Penn family, which controlled Pennsylvania.

 The border dispute with Pennsylvania led to Cresap's War in the 1730s.
 Hostilities erupted in 1730 and escalated through the first half of the decade, culminating in the deployment of military forces by Maryland in 1736 and by Pennsylvania in 1737.
 The armed phase of the conflict ended in May 1738 with the intervention of King George II, who compelled the negotiation of a cease-fire.
 A provisional agreement had been established in 1732.

 Negotiations continued until a final agreement was signed in 1760.
 The agreement defined the border between Maryland and Pennsylvania as the line of latitude now known as the Mason–Dixon line.
 Maryland's border with Delaware was based on the Transpeninsular Line and the Twelve-Mile Circle around New Castle.